 Frequently Asked Questions

-What is the two-stage funnel in AI recommendations?
+What is the two-stage citation funnel in AI recommendations?

-How much does original research improve AI citation rates?
+How much does schema markup improve citation rates?